vipulverma2806/NestQuest/README.md

 # Nestquest

 **NestQuest** is a full-stack MERN (MongoDB, Express.js, React, Node.js) application that allows users to explore, list, and book rental properties.
-It includes full authentication, booking management, property categorization, and map-based location features.
-Users can add their own listings, manage bookings, and browse properties with an intuitive and modern UI.
+It includes full authentication, booking management, property categorization, map-based location display, and a feature-rich Admin Panel for platform management.
+Users can add listings, manage bookings, and browse properties with a fast, intuitive UI — while admins can monitor activity, analyze trends, and manage users/listings efficiently.

 ---

-##  Features
+## User Features
 - User Authentication & Authorization
 Register, log in, and access secure routes with JWT + httpOnly cookies.
 - Add, Update & Delete Listings